opendoor-labs/open-exchange-python/README.md

 ## Usage

-See the [examples](examples) directory for examples of how to use the SDK.
+See the [examples][0] directory for examples of how to use the SDK.

 ```python
 import open_exchange